NM2/smartie-doc/index.md

 Clicking on the printer icon on the topbar is possible to print the report or export it as PDF.

 ### Settings
 The _settings_ section allows the administrator to customize the configuration of the SmarTIE platform.
 It is divided into the following subsections:

 #### **Controller Settings**

-This subsection allows the user to set up options that affect only the controller.
+This subsection allows the admin to set up options that affect only the controller.

 *   **IP address**: sets the IP address of the web interface of the controller
 *   **Netmask**: sets the netmask (CIDR notation) associated to the IP address of the web interface of the controller